 You specify the method information with standard HTTP methods, such as

 You specify the scoping information with a publicly-accessible endpoint (URI) and various scoping parameters.
-In this case, the primary scoping parameter is a path to a resource, which consists of an object name and bucket name.
-Used together, the object name, bucket name, and public URI create a unique URL to a given resource.
-You use HTTP methods to perform operations on these resources.
+For the XML API, the primary scoping parameters are the bucket and object names.
 You can further scope your operations by using HTTP headers and query string parameters.

-In practical terms, the Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
+The Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
+The API is compatible with HTTP/1.1, HTTP/2, and HTTP/3 protocols.
 Each request implements a standard HTTP method.
-See XML API Reference Methods for a complete list of the HTTP methods that the Cloud Storage XML API supports.
+Along with these methods, you can use various HTTP request headers.